 VRS communication.
 As a deferred member, you will have access to myVRS, where you can view information from your member record and plan for retirement online.
-If you are vested when you leave employment, you also will receive a Member Benefit Profile (MBP), your annual online benefits statement.
-You can view and print your MBP from myVRS.
-To log in or create a secure online account, select myVRS from www.varetire.org.
+To register or log into your secure online account, select myVRS from www.varetire.org.